 Jiyoung Lee, PhD

 Dr. Lee received her bachelor’s degree from Korea University and her Ph.D. degree in Molecular and Integrative Physiology from University of Illinois at Urbana, Champaign (PI: Dr. Jongsook Kim Kemper).
-Currently, Jiyoung is working on exploiting cancer cell metabolism through targeting BACH1, a downstream effector of RKIP.Jiyoung’s research is sponsored by the Breakthrough Award from United States Department of Defense.
-Jiyoung’s favorite vacation place is Hawaii.
+Dr. Lee currently works at the School of Medicine and Health Sciences at the George Washington University as an Assistant Professor.

-Jielin graduated from Beijing No.80 High School and is a biology Major (Class of 2018) at the college of the U of C. Her thesis project is Targeting Triple Negative Breast Cancer with BACH1 and Mitochondrial Metabolism.
-She is mentored by Jiyoung in our lab.
-Jielin enjoys patting cats and going to the theaters in her spare time.
-Jielin graduated in Summer 2018 and joined the Cancer Biology PhD Program at Gerstner Sloan Kettering Graduate School of Biomedical Sciences.
+Jielin graduated from Beijing No.80 High School and is a biology Major (Class of 2018) at the college of the U of C. Jielin graduated in Summer 2018 and joined the Cancer Biology PhD Program at Gerstner Sloan Kettering Graduate School of Biomedical Sciences.

-Ariane graduated from Bend Senior High School in Oregon and is a biology Major (Class of 2018) at the college of the U of C. Ariane joined the lab in her sophomore year and is mentored by Payal.
-Her thesis project is Metabolically Active Obese Mammary Adipose Tissue Macrophages Activate the GP130/STAT3 Axis in Triple Negative Breast Cancer Cells.
-Ariane loves rock climbing and she has a lovely cat called Pabbie.
-Ariane graduated in Summer 2018 and joined the Cancer Biology PhD Program at Stanford University.
+Ariane graduated from Bend Senior High School in Oregon and is a biology Major (Class of 2018) at the college of the U of C. She graduated in Summer 2018 and joined the Cancer Biology PhD Program at Stanford University.

 Ethan graduated from Charles E. Smith Jewish Day School in Maryland and is a biology Major (Class of 2018) at the college of the U of C. Before joining the Rosner Lab, he did an internship at National Cancer Institute.
-Ethan’s thesis research is mentored by Ali.
-His project is the Role of Casein Kinase 2 in Metastatic Signaling in Triple Negative Breast Cancer.
-Ethan is passionate about science education and has tutored many students from elementary school to college, in both US and China.
-He also volunteers for the local animal shelter.
-Ethan’s alternative personality is the globe-trotting jet-setter who writes for the popular travel website The Points Guy.
-Ethan graduated in Summer 2018 and became a full-time author for TBG based in Shanghai.
+Ethan graduated in Summer 2018 and became a full-time writer for TPG based in Shanghai.